matthh9797/palmbloo/content/posts/welcome-to-my-personal-blog.md

 ### A Few More Reasons

 There are some other important reasons to travel.
 Although we did not feel these reasons required a full section of the website we hope these come through in our articles and would like to include these here:

+### Deepen your perspective

+Observing how different societies function deepens your Perspective and we would like to share our thoughts about it as we travel the world.
+Meeting people from other cultures will teach you that the way you have been looking at the world isn't the way everybody else does.
+Perspective is something you take into everything you do and one of the main reasons we love to travel.

 - Brings you out of your shell socially
 - Is a great way to improve your English for non-natives